aviv82/aviv.github.io/planning/development-strategy.md

 - there is an about me section on `index.html`

-  - this will be developed on the `-about-me-text` branch
+  - this will be developed on the `10-about-me-text` branch

   - [ ] `html` use `h1` and `p` for text